Logo Voyage

 The English drink a lot of tea; usually black tea rather than green tea, normally with milk and sometimes with sugar.
 In cafés and restaurants, tea is usually served with milk and sugar on the side for you to add to your taste; in private houses, particularly in more domestic and less posh settings, you may be asked to specify whether you want milk and/or sugar before the tea is made.
 In Britain 'black tea' is likely to be understood as by analogy with black coffee as 'tea without milk' rather than 'black tea as opposed to green tea'.
 In the south and south-west of the country — Cornwall, Devon, Dorset, Hampshire — and sometimes beyond, there is a traditional light afternoon meal called a 'cream tea': this is not tea whitened with cream, but tea served with milk and sugar, together with scones, jam and clotted cream.

 As noted below it is common to be offered a choice of tea or coffee when visiting someone's home.
 If you don't want either, appreciatively declining should not cause offence.
-Although some British companies trade on the country's international reputation for tea-drinking to sell premium tea, many British tea drinkers' relationships with tea are remarkable more for their scale of consumption than for their connoisseurship.
+Although some English companies trade on the country's international reputation for tea-drinking to sell premium tea, many tea drinkers' relationships with tea are remarkable more for their scale of consumption than for their connoisseurship.

-In the UK, 'lemonade' is usually a carbonated, sweetened, lemon-flavoured non-alcoholic drink.
+In England, 'lemonade' is usually a carbonated, sweetened, lemon-flavoured non-alcoholic drink.
 'Ginger beer' can mean either a carbonated, ginger-flavoured soft drink and therefore not really a beer at all, or a brewed alcoholic ginger-flavoured drink.
 Fruit juices are popular, particularly apple.
 Smoothies are becoming big too, and you will find many varieties at places like Starbucks.

 Sleep

-- Universities — it has been possible to get accommodation in some universities and colleges out of term time for a while.
+It has been possible to get accommodation in some universities and colleges out of term time for a while.
 However, University Rooms is a bit better than most previous sites, in that it provides good information and tips about the places it covers, which include Oxford and Cambridge.
 It does not cover all the places where accommodation is available.

 While the rooms are generally comfortable and clean, rooms at the lower end of the price scale may be small and usually come without air conditioning, cable TV, coffee machines, and other amenities.
 In very inexpensive accommodation, for example in dormitory-style hostels, towels and soap may not be provided.
 Most hotels that provide breakfast will offer a choice between a full English or continental style breakfast.
 The continental normally consists of bread rolls, croissant, cereal, fruits, pain au chocolat and cold meats such as ham and salami.
 Beverages such as fresh fruit juice, tea, coffee and hot chocolate are served too.